PaulFilms/instrument_control/README.md

 # `instrument_control`
-Python control of Measure Instruments under VISA, RS-232 (Incomplete), and NI PXI
+Python control of Measurement Instruments under VISA, RS-232, NI PXI and more.

 ## Installation